TimBroderick44/google-books/README.md

 -   [ ] Allow users to create lists of books (wishlists &/or 'to-read' lists)
 -   [ ] Utilise real data to provide reviews on the materials and their authors
 -   [ ] Find a way to provide users with a sample of the resource (links provide by the API were often dead)
--   [ ] Utilise more animation and 3D models (however, it could interrput with the UI)
+-   [ ] Utilise more animation and 3D models (however, it could interrupt with the UI)

 ## Thank You!